clefspear/starcommand/README.md

 *`star show` previews any 6 hex codes as a full rocket before saving — useful for vibe-checking a palette you found.*

+*With per-launch randomization, `star history` is the easiest way to rescue a rocket you liked: it appeared a few tabs ago, scroll back, find its number, save it.*

 ![star-show](docs/star-show.png)

 <!-- ![star-list](docs/star-list.png) -->